JoostHazelzet/vscode-tunnel/README.md

 ## Changes by Joost

-I changed `entrypoint.sh` and added `--nme synology` to the tunnel command.
+I changed `entrypoint.sh` and added `--name synology` to the tunnel command.

 ## Overview